 - Biggs, J. (2003).
 Teaching for Quality Learning at University.
 (2nd Ed.)
 Buckingham: Society for Research into Higher Education and Open University Press.

-Many courses for doctoral students are held within the framework of a doctoral programme.
+Most doctoral courses are held within the framework of a doctoral programme.
 When designing a new course you should consider which programme (or programmes) could be suitable and contact the programme coordinators as early as possible.
 See more information about doctoral programmes.

 The course occasion includes information such as date and time, location, specially invited lectures, selection criteria, etc. A link to the latest course evaluation report (short version) is also added.
 The text for the course occasion is to be written in the language that the course will be taught in.

 A course occasion created in KIWAS results in the course being published in the next course catalogue.
 The catalogue text is a combination of the course syllabus and the text of the course occasion.

 Missed the deadline for the catalogue?

 A course should primarily be advertised in the course catalogue.
 If you have missed the deadline and still want to advertise course vacancies after the course catalogue has been published or after the application deadline, you can do so via our website Vacancies on doctoral courses.
 Please note, though, that both the admission process and the registration (admission) in Ladok will be manual.

 To ensure that you get the information from applicants that you need to make your selection for the course we recommend that you use a survey template in KI survey.
 The template name is Application for KI course at doctoral level after deadline.
 Please follow the Application template instructions for KI Survey.